Jan 29, 2020

 Achieving Network Diversity Through Interconnection

 Another consideration is the connection from the data center to your central office.
 One can assume just because you have two different last mile providers for your redundancy that they use different paths.
 This usually is not the case; many fiber vaults and manholes are shared.
 This can result in both your primary and back up service being impaired when a backhoe unearths an 800-strand fiber.
 Ask the provider to share the circuit path to ensure your services are on diverse paths.
-INAP works to avoid these issues by offering high capacity metro network rings in key markets.
+HorizonIQ works to avoid these issues by offering high-capacity metro network rings in key markets.
 Metro Connect interconnects multiple data centers with diverse paths, allowing you to avoid single points of failure for your egress traffic.

 Conclusion

 Redundancy is key to maintain the demanding uptime of today’s business.
-In most cases this does the job, however if your model is 100 percent uptime, it may be beneficial to start investing in a diverse infrastructure, as well.
+In most cases this does the job, however, if your model is 100 percent uptime, it may be beneficial to start investing in a diverse infrastructure, as well.

 Explore HorizonIQ